asmaloney/gactar/README.md

 ## Design Goals

 1. amod syntax & semantics should be designed for humans to read & understand (i.e. it should not require a programming background to grok).
-1. amod should only provide one way to do something - this helps when reading someone else's code and keeps the parser as simple as possible.
+1. amod should only provide one way to perform each action - this helps when reading someone else's code and keeps the parser as simple as possible.
 1. amod should only include functionality which is available on all implementation frameworks.
 1. gactar should be as simple as possible to set up, use, and understand.